Survey of Paint-by-Number Puzzle Solvers

 For this test, I generated a set of 5000 two-color, 30x30 puzzles.
 Each puzzle was generated by painting each grid cell black or white with a 50% probability.
 Each solver was then run against this set of puzzles.
 An tarball containing the puzzle grids used in this test can be downloaded.

 These puzzles are not very similar to human designed puzzles.
-The vast majority have multiple solutions, and scarcely any are solvable without guessing by working on one line at a time.
+The vast majority have multiple solutions, and scarcely any are solvable by working on one line at a time.
 The breakdown is shown below, in comparison to that of the full sample of black and white puzzles from webpbn:

 So, though these tests avoid a priori biases, the data isn't very much like any real world puzzle data, and it is certainly going to favor some solvers over others.
 In particular, solvers whose main strength is fast line solving aren't going to perform as well as ones whose main strength is effective searching.